josephfogarty/josephfogarty.github.io/education.md

 ### Graduate Work

-The undergraduate combination of the meteorology, mathematics and environmental science led to my current work as part of the [Environmental Fluid Mechanics (EFM)](http://efm.princeton.edu/){:target="_blank"} research group, under the advisement or Professor Elie Bou-Zeid in the department of [Civil and Environmental Engineering (CEE)](https://cee.princeton.edu/){:target="_blank"}.
+The undergraduate combination of the meteorology, mathematics and environmental science led to my current work at Princeton Unversity as part of the [Environmental Fluid Mechanics (EFM)](http://efm.princeton.edu/){:target="_blank"} research group, under the advisement of Professor Elie Bou-Zeid in the department of [Civil and Environmental Engineering (CEE)](https://cee.princeton.edu/){:target="_blank"}.
 My overall research combines numerical and observational methods to understand how the constantly-changing Arctic sea ice surface is affected by the ABL, and what feedbacks exist between the Arctic ABL, sea ice, and the ocean.
-See more in the 'Research' and 'What is LES?'' tab.
+As of May 2020, I have passed my general exam and am now doing research as a Ph.D. candidate.
+See more details of my work in the [Research](research.md) and [What is LES?](what_is_les.md) tabs.

-Relevant Coursework:
+#### Relevant Graduate Coursework

 - Atmospheric Sciences
   - AOS 547: Atmospheric Thermodynamics and Convection
   - AOS 571: Geophysical Fluid Dynamics